2017 Village Awardees

 Founder, R.I.
 Minority Elder Task Force | Associate Director of the R.I.
 Department of Elderly Affairs | Veteran Civil Rights Movement & War on Poverty Advocate | Pro Bono Consultant and Advocate for Non-profit Organizations

-"The Paramount Chief" holds the cane and has the world attached to his/her shoulders.
-It is our distinct pleasure to award HGI's 2017 Paramount Chief Award to Ms. Susan L. Sweet.
+"The Kingdom Chief" (Khan) - “Holds the cow’s tail” which is a symbol of leadership and is the facilitator for the Paramount Chief.
+It is our distinct pleasure to award HGI's distinguished 2017 Kingdom Chief Award to Ms. Susan L. Sweet.
 Ms. Sweet has been a stalwart advocate, working in the trenches for years to bring equity and give voice to those who have not always had the opportunity to speak for themselves.
 She brings to life the mission of Higher Ground International in her effort to help Restore Dignity and it is because of that, that we are proud to honor her for her life's work.

 A veteran of the Civil Rights Movement and the War on Poverty, Susan worked for passage of state civil rights legislation and was dedicated to community organizing and training low-income residents to become effective community activists.
 Susan joined the state Department of Community Affairs in 1972, where she founded the Division of Women’s Programs and Human Resources, which supported and provided programs that furthered women’s equality and assisted low-income residents.
 Susan worked with the General Assembly to secure the first R. I. state funding for Domestic Violence Shelters.
 She also developed and implemented the first state block grant funding for Community Action Agencies, which provide services to the state’s low-income populations. .
 After developing health centers throughout the state with federal funds she successfully sought, Susan founded and led the R. I. Health Center Association, Inc., member agencies still providing healthcare around the state.